alifwahid/alifwahid.github.io/_posts/2018-11-13-packing-books-into-boxes.md

 best with same sized books, preferably all hardcover, that can each stand on its spine and become perpendicular at alternating layers for interlocking strength of the whole structure (akin to a Jenga tower).
-It would also provide much better support for piling boxes in a disoriented fashion (i.e., not according to the marked "This Way Up" orientation).
-However, books of wildly varying sizes meant that it was far too difficult to balance the height of each layer and still fill up to the very top of the box with dense books as much as possible.
+It would also provide much better support for piling boxes in a disoriented fashion.
+However, books of wildly varying sizes meant that it was impossible to balance the height of each layer, and still fill up to the very top of the box with dense books.
 Nevertheless, it's worth an honourable mention.